 When the brush cutter is on its right side, the photos show the approximate fuel level where the engine starts to starve of fuel, with the short hose on the left and the long hose on the right.

 But when the brush cutter is on its left side and this is the most common side you will be using to cut felled sapling into smaller pieces.
-But as you can see, the odd shape of the tank and the stiffness of the hose causes the long tube to bind in even a higher location.
+But as you can see, the odd shape of the tank and the stiffness of the hose causes the long tube to bind in an even higher location.

 Now you might think, that this is not such a big deal, as you should get a lot done with half a tank.
 But in actual fact, this starts to happen after using only about a quarter of a tank, due to the shape of the tank.
 The cap end of the tank, has almost double the volume, compared to the right side of the tank.

-In practice I have found that, when the engine is starting splutter, I bang the blade a bit harder into the job to cause increase kickback, which sometimes causes enough shock vibration at the engine end of the shaft to dislodge the pickup filter and cause it to fall to the bottom side of the tank.
+In practice I have found that, when the engine is starting to splutter, I bang the blade a bit harder into the job to cause increase kickback, which sometimes causes enough shock vibration at the engine end of the shaft to dislodge the pickup filter and cause it to fall to the bottom side of the tank.
 Although, this is something that you shouldn’t have, or need to do.
 Generally my work around for this, is that when this starts to happen, I move onto re-clearing and stumping areas I have already been over.

 I have recently discovered that a new habit compared to an old habit, may also be contributing to the fuel pick up issues.